ki14jaeh/Data-Analysis-Portfolio/20231008/README.md

 # Inverted Yield Curve and Strong Labor Market
 ## U.S. 10 Year Treasury Rate
 Rapid sell-off of U.S. government bonds sent yields to its highest level in 16 years.
-Yields for U.S. 10 Year Treasuries reached 4.80%, which is higher than that of the 2008 Financial Crisis, indicating fear of higher rates from the Federal Reserve.
+Yields for U.S. 10 Year Treasuries reached 4.80% early October 2023, which is higher than that of the 2008 Financial Crisis, indicating fear of higher rates from the Federal Reserve and U.S. consumers expecting inflation to increase in the near- and medium-term.
+This is in line with a recent survey by the Federal Reserve Bank of New York that observed an increase in the median one-, three-year ahead expected inflation rate but a decrease in the five-year ahead rate.
+Inflation expectations play an important role in the economy in that the actual inflation rate partially depends on it.
+If the expected inflation are "anchored" well, the Federal Reserve could employ more agressive monetary policies to combat recession.
 ```
 import yfinance as yf
 import matplotlib.pyplot as plt